Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Trends and Future Directions

 \subsection{Design Tools and Frameworks}

-\mysubsubsection{Framework that analyzes performance-gains of hardware accelerators for sparse tensors} Given that tensors of several ML models are sparse, it is important to design the accelerator systems that can easily capitalize performance-gains for multiple ML models by employing low-cost hardware modules and enhanced software support.
-As we discussed in sections \ref{sec::sparse-data-coding}--\ref{sec::software-support}, each enhancement module presents multiple implementation choices in the hardware and/or software.
-Although crafting a cycle-level simulation infrastructure for capturing such a wide design space may be infeasible, a data-driven quantitative model can be significantly helpful for design explorations.
-Such model can processes the actual data (either at a low level or to discover distributions), provide high-level modeling of common implementation choices, and estimate the performance-gains for each combination of the implementation choices.
-For newer models and datasets, hardware designers can run through a set of implementation choices in an early design phase.
-They can explore the implications of performance-gain opportunities for the desired choice of data coding format, coding logic, scalar/vector PE, load balancing, dataflow mechanism, etc. For instance, the designers can find out the effectiveness of a central or in-PE NZ detection and extraction module and, they may not opt for a load-balancing module for their workloads.
-Additionally, such a sparse-data-driven analytical framework can inform about the bandwidth requirements for on-chip communication, reuse opportunities of the sparse data, and approximated storage and communication overhead of the metadata.
+\mysubsubsection{Framework for analyzing performance gains of accelerators due to sparsity} Given that tensors of several ML models are sparse, it is important to design accelerator systems that can exploit performance gains for multiple models through low-cost hardware modules and enhanced software support.
+As we discussed in sections \ref{sec::sparse-data-coding}--\ref{sec::software-support}, each enhancement presents multiple implementation choices at the hardware or software level.
+Although crafting a cycle-level simulation infrastructure for such a wide design space may be infeasible, a data-driven quantitative model can be significantly helpful for design explorations.
+It can process the actual data (or discover distributions of zeros), provide high-level modeling of common choices, and estimate the performance gains for each combination of the implementation choices.
+For newer models or functionality, hardware designers can run through a set of implementation choices in an early design phase.
+They can explore the implications of sparsity for the desired choice of encoding, data extraction logic, functional units, NoC, load balancing, and dataflow mechanism.